Fast convergence of a Federated Expectation-Maximization Algorithm: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of the federated EM algorithm using simulated datasets that satisfy the assumptions for which we have established theoretical results.
-In Figures \ref{fig:experiments_with_n}-\ref{fig:exp_with_max}, the left subplot shows the average maximum error ($\max_{k\in[K]}\|\theta_k^T-\theta_k^*\|$) over 100 repititions and the right subplot shows the average number of iterations required to converge over 100 repititions with respect to the number of clients $m$.
-For each experiment, we randomly initialize $\{\theta_k\}_{k=1}^K$ to satisfy Assumption~\ref{as:identifiability} with $\alpha=1/5$ and we set $\sigma = 1$ for simplicity.
-For a complete description of each simulation, we refer the reader to Appendix~\ref{experiment details}.
+In Figures \ref{fig:experiments_with_n}-\ref{fig:exp_with_max}, the left subplot shows the average maximum error ($\max_{k\in[K]}\|\btheta_k^T-\btheta_k^*\|$) over 100 repititions and the right subplot shows the average number of iterations required to converge over 100 repititions with respect to the number of clients $m$.
+For each experiment, we randomly initialize $\{\btheta_k\}_{k=1}^K$ to satisfy Assumption~\ref{as:identifiability} with $\alpha=1/5$ and we set $\sigma = 1$ for simplicity.
+For a complete description of all parameters used in each simulation, we refer the reader to Appendix~\ref{experiment details}.
+Furthermore, all replication files can be found on \href{https://github.com/rajitachandak/FederatedEM\_replication}{Github}.

 We begin by examining the effect of the number of data points $n$ that each client holds on the convergence rate in Figures \ref{fig:exp_with_small_n} and \ref{fig:exp_with_large_n}.
 Figure~\ref{fig:exp_with_small_n} shows how the EM algorithm behaves when $m$ grows at least polynomially in $n$, while Figure \ref{fig:exp_with_large_n} shows the behavior when $m$ is independent of $n$.
 In both cases, the algorithm converges to the ground truth after a near-constant number of iterations.
 The key takeaway is that the EM algorithm performs well in both cross-silo (small $m$, large $n$, e.g., few companies with lots of data), and cross-device FL (small $n$, large $n$ e.g., millions of mobile devices with few data points).